Top-down of Mongolian Beef Stir-Fry in a square white bowl with chop sticks on a wooden surface with a bamboo placemat (with logo overlay)

 All nutritional information is based on third-party calculations and should be considered estimates.
 Actual nutrition content will vary based on brands used, measuring methods, portion sizes, and more.

-Other Asian-Fusion Recipes to try
+Asian-Fusion Recipes

-46 thoughts on “Mongolian Beef Stir-Fry”
+46 thoughts on “Mongolian Beef Stir Fry Recipe – Less Than 30 Minutes”

 1. Stephanie, you always have the most delicious recipe and I have been trying to make them, I wish to could taste to approve.